hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 **update and destroy**

 Convert your Pokemon Detail and Toy Detail into forms.
-Instead of just listing the model's attributes , put the attributes in the values of the form inputs, and let the user 'update' their model on the server.
+Instead of just listing the model's attributes , put the attributes in the values of the form inputs, and let the user `update` their model on the server.
 Add the corresponding routes and controller actions.
 It may come in handy to use...